AgnellusX1/TravelEX/README.md

 # TravelEX
 ## A Diary for the Travellers
 ### About the Project
 A cross platform application that allows users to capture memories on their travel adventures, add images as well as location.
-As well as allow them to keep a track of their ‘Memories’.
+It also allow travellers to keep a track of their ‘Memories’.

 Overall ‘ TravelEX’ is your travelogue diary to store memories and pictures.